 Drag-and-drop cards

-Drag-and-drop cards are the lifeblood of Trello, and they’re as useful for the project manager as they are for team members.
+Drag-and-drop cards are the lifeblood of Trello.
+They’re easy to move and as useful for the project manager as they are for team members.
 Workspace boards are for the big-picture elements of project management, while cards represent the day-to-day tasks and responsibilities.
 Users can easily create custom cards and do the following:

 - Assign team members